boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 #### Types

 Blech has no representation of C types.
 It requires that the C implementation matches the Blech types.
 This is usually straightforward for simple types.
-If there is no one-to-one correspondence between types a wrapper has to be implemented in C that marshals the data between Blech and the actual C function to be called.
+If there is no one-to-one correspondence between types then a wrapper has to be implemented in C that marshals the data between Blech and the actual C function to be called.

 #### Parameter lists